bms5213-F2021/bms5213-F2021.github.io/docs/lectures/week3.md

 ### p-values & effect sizes

-Last week when we were getting acquainted with the mechanics of hypothesis testing in R, we followed the old adage that results were statistically significant if p < 0.05.
+Last week when we were getting acquainted with the mechanics of hypothesis testing in R, we followed the old adage that results were statistically significant if p <= 0.05.
 But what is *p* and what does it mean?
-Why p < 0.05?
+Why p <= 0.05?
+The 0.05 is commonly used as that's a small false positive rate.
 Here we'll define what a p-value is and discuss how p-values are commonly misunderstood or misused.

 When a difference exists, the *effect size* communicates the magnitude of the difference.
+Effect size is discussed in this [Nature Methods article](https://raw.githubusercontent.com/bms5213-F2021/bms5213-F2021.github.io/master/docs/resourcedev/papers/Fickle_P-value.pdf) which we will focus on more when we consider power and power analyses

-I highly recommend reading the ASA statement on statistical significance and P-values.
+I highly recommend reading the The American Statistical Association (ASA) statement on statistical significance and P-values.
 This is linked on the course website already, and can be found [here](https://github.com/bms5213-F2021/bms5213-F2021.github.io/raw/master/docs/resourcedev/papers/asa_pval_statement.pdf), but I'll provide the highlights throughout the sections below.

 #### Definitions